-The FAU China Convoy Reunion Group organises the annual reunion of original members of the Convoy and is attended by their families and friends and those of Convoy members now deceased.
+The FAU China Convoy Reunion Group organises the annual reunion of original members of the Convoy and is attended by their families and friends of those Convoy members now deceased.

 The FAU China Convoy group have their own dedicated website : www.fauchinaconvoy.org